 If you have a TEFL certification, consider teaching for the Daegu MOE through programs like EPIK.
 If not, no worries.
 There are plenty of academy jobs available in this area, too.

 Just South of Seoul is Suwon, a Gyeonggi-do province city brimming with historical sites and rich culture.
 Discover a UNESCO World Heritage Center, Hwaseong Fortress, or pay tribute to royal tombs.
-After you’ve built up an appetite, gorge on famous Suwon galbi, or a Korean-style short rib, by visiting Bonsuwon Galbi.
+After you’ve built up an appetite, gorge on the famous Suwon galbi, or a Korean-style short rib, by visiting Bonsuwon Galbi.

 Thirsting for nightlife?
 Try out the local watering hole, The Big Chill.
 Or, get on the thrifty Seoul Metro and head less than 20 miles to Seoul for infinite weekend possibilities.
 Suwon is also close to other up-and-coming cities, such as Ansan, Yongin, and Uiwang, so there's never an excuse for a dull weekend.

 But because Suwon is on the outskirts of Seoul, finding a teaching job in Suwon is easier than in the ultra-competitive capital.
-To teach public school in Suwon, reach out to GEPIK.

-Gwangju might be fourth in this list, but if you’re looking for a true Korean experience away from the English-language comforts of Itaewon and the foreigner bars, you can put Gwangju right at the top.
+Gwangju might be fourth on this list, but if you’re looking for a true Korean experience away from the English-language comforts of Itaewon and the foreigner bars, you can put Gwangju right at the top.
 Home to about 1.5 million people, this southern coastal city has rolling tea fields, like the Boseong Tea Fields, quaint Buddhist temples, and plenty of weekend getaway sites for fresh mountain air.
 As an added bonus, it’s close enough to the Yellow Sea — an ideal spot for a summer staycation.

-Everyone and their brother wants to teach in Seoul.
+Everyone and their brother want to teach in Seoul.
 But even though the teaching market is competitive, you shouldn’t let it stop you from pursuing a job in the capital if that's where your heart is.

 When I applied through EPIK to teach English in South Korea, I didn’t realize how competitive Seoul jobs were.
 So, I gleefully wrote down my wishes to live in the city capital without a second thought.
 And it worked.
-I had no real prior teaching experience, and with just my TEFL certificate in-hand, I passed the interview stages and landed a public-school job.
-I would say it was 25% preparation, and 75% luck.
+I had no real prior teaching experience, and with just my TEFL certificate in hand, I passed the interview stages and landed a public-school job.
+I would say it was 25% preparation and 75% luck.